breadlol64/mdown/README.md

 # mdown alpha 1.0
-### Simple tool to download mods from Modrinth and Curseforge!
+### tool to download mods from Modrinth and Curseforge